samwarnick/samwarnick.com/src/content/blog/2025/03/2025-03-20-season-of-nutrition.md

 ---
 title: Season of Nutrition
-date: '2025-03-20T07:26'
+date: 2025-03-20T07:26
-summary: >-
+summary: I'm working on improving my nutrition and habits this spring, building on the progress I made during winter.
-  I'm working on improving my nutrition and habits this spring, building on the progress I made during winter.
+tags:
-tags: []
+  - 2025—Year of Health
-published: false
+published: true
 ---
 It's spring now.
 The Season of Waking Up is coming to an end, and the Season of Nutrition is beginning.

 ## Season of Waking up

 Waking up early has gotten really hard.
 I'm just exhausted.
 Lately, instead of waking up at 5:30, I sometimes sleep through until my second alarm at 6:30, or even my third alarm at 7:00.
 Exercise is usually what gets cut first.
 I just find exercise that is not running outside so boring.
 But I still feel so much better when I stick to my plan and wake up at 5:30, work on a project or whatever, and exercise.

 I'm not perfect at keeping track, but here are some HabitKit charts: